Ghana Armed Forces Central Band: Ghanaian military band history

 Drums and blowing through pipes were a common aspect of military bands even before the United Kingdom came to control Ghana.
 The earliest indication of a military band in the Gold Coast was during the Battle of Nsamankow in 1824.
 The Royal Military Band of Kumasi, Gold Coast was a British Army band that was dressed in a mix of traditional and British style uniforms, having a mix of European brass instruments as well as western style drums.
-In the 1970s, Lieutenant Colonel Robert Budu Larb served as band director.
+In the 1970s, Lieutenant Colonel Robert Budu Larbi served as band director.

 The band today

 State functions that are supported by the GAF Band include the Trooping of the Colour on Independence Day, state visits and the guard mounting ceremony at Accra's Jubilee House.
 Members of the band perform in army uniforms similar to those of the President's Own Guard Regiment.
 In November 2001, Defence Minister Kwame Addo-Kufuor personally conducted the band.
-The band and the 66th Artillery Regiment were present during the inauguration of President Alassane Ouattara of Cote d'Ivoire in Yamoussoukro on 21 May 2011.
+The band and the 66th Artillery Regiment were present during the inauguration of President Alassane Ouattara of Côte d'Ivoire in Yamoussoukro on 21 May 2011.
 As a result, President John Evans Atta Mills personally consulted with the band (led by then Lieutenant Colonel Francis Ennin) and the regiment in Osu Castle, apologizing to both for the fact that their Ghanaian plane could not return them home due to technical difficulties in landing and announcing that the country would acquire two special purpose planes from Brazil.
 In appreciation of the band, Mills said: "Your performance made us very proud.
 On behalf of the Government and people of Ghana, I say a very big thank you for your exceptional performance".
 In August 2012, Colonel Sampson Paa-Kwesi Ebonyi (the then director of music of the band) was a guest conductor for the United States Air Force Band.
 The two bands have also performed together during the former's visit to Ghana in the mid-2010s.

 Military bands in Ghana today are divided between three units, the AFCB, the Ghana Navy Band, and the Ghana Air Force Band (representing the Army, Navy and Air Force respectively).
 The AFCB is supported in training by the Armed Forces Music School.